-PREMISES: Manhattans Night Club, 60a Market Street, Ashby de la Zouch, Leicestershire
+PREMISES: Brew, 106b Market Street, Ashby de la Zouch, Leicestershire

 To determine an application for a variation of a premises licence in respect of the above.

-Representations have been received from Leicestershire Constabulary and one interested party.
+Representations have been received from two interested parties.
 A notice of hearing inviting them to attend has been sent to each of them.
 If they fail to attend, the hearing can be held in their absence or adjourned.